hse-project/rfcs/rfcs/hse/0008-rework-cn-stats.md

      - Simplify kvset open process.

-1. Store kblock-specific members of `struct kvset_stats` in kblock headers for use during node split.
-But in the provide access to it in memory as an instance of `struct kvset_stats`.
+1. Store kblock-specific members of `struct kvset_stats` in kblock headers for use during node split, but provide access to it in memory as an instance of `struct kvset_stats`.
    - Advantages:
      - Eliminate need for `struct kblk_metrics`
      - Dead simple to compute kvset stats from kblock stats.

 1. Use `struct kvset_stats` with kvset builders instead of `struct key_stats`.